Riverside Community College Logo

 Under California law, an employee may have the right to take job-protected leave to care for their own serious health condition or a family member with a serious health condition, or to bond with a new child (via birth, adoption, or foster care).
 California law also requires employers to provide jobprotected leave and accommodations to employees who are disabled by pregnancy, childbirth, or a related medical condition.

-Download Complete Family Care, Medical Leave and Pregnancy Disability Leave Section
+Family Care, Medical Leave and Pregnancy Disability Leave - English

 Paid Sick Leave